Exclusive: Inside The North Texas Factory Making Syringes For COVID-19 Vaccines

 Duesman said, “That’s what we’re preparing for.
 We understand, just again, we don’t have the inside track from the pharmaceutical manufacturers, but we are preparing for the fact that there are going to be additional shots.”

-She said she and the company are happy they’ve been able to contribute to this necessary fight against the virus.MORE NEWS: 'Some Knucklehead' Vandalized George Floyd Mural In Houston, Police Chief Says
+She said she and the company are happy they’ve been able to contribute to this necessary fight against the virus.MORE NEWS: Tarrant County Seeing High Turnout Of Early Voters For May 1 Election

 “The more shots in arms, the safer we all are, and the fact that we can get on with living our lives.
 Our syringes contribute to that.”